catspook/Shadow_Over_Darkmoor/README.md

 You arrive in Darkmoor as darkness falls.
 Your mission is simple: survive.

 ### Travel to over 100 unique locations!
 What's inside A House Wreathed in Shadows or The Tower of Archmage Cerberus?
 Find out!
+Now featuring maps, so you always know where you are!
 (Interior cell descriptions are still WIP)
 ![pink-main](https://raw.githubusercontent.com/catspook/Shadow_Over_Darkmoor/master/doc/pink-main.png)

 ### Loot cool new weapons and armor!